heber-augusto/Nanodegree_Azure_ML_Engineer_CapstoneProject/README.md

 ![Best AutoML model](/docs/automl_rundetails.png?raw=true "AutoML Run details").

-All the parameters from the model can be find inside the 22° cell from the [notebook](/automl.ipynb).
+All the parameters from the best model can be find inside the Out[18] cell from the [notebook](/automl.ipynb).
 A [pkl file](/best_model.pkl) was also saved and can be used for fast deployment.

 ## Hyperparameter Tuning